Bosworth Battlefield Centre Reopening FAQs

 What if I have already bought a ticket in the past that is still valid for free admission?

-You are welcome to visit us on your return ticket, but you will need to pre-book a time slot.
-You will see that return visit tickets are shown on our booking site, so you will need to select all those that apply to your visit.
+You are welcome to visit us on your return ticket.
+It is valid for a year from the date of purchase.
+You will see that return visit tickets are shown on our booking site, you will need to select all those that apply to your visit.
 The return ticket will be valid for its original duration.

 Are your customer toilet facilities open?

 Our customer toilet facilities are open for use.
 We have two blocks of toilets, one situated in the top courtyard and one under the archway of the Tithe Barn.

 Will I meet other customers while in the exhibition?